tinmanmusicman-ops/ChatGPT/bridge/README.md

 - On GitHub, confirm the branch selector is set to `develop` when browsing `bridge/`.
 - If you are using a fork, replace `origin` with your fork remote name in the commands above.
 Codex handshake verification — static test run.

+This README now also notes that the file is maintained for reference only.
+All content in this directory is static documentation and does not affect runtime behavior.